Activities: Customer service, Heritage, Marketing and promotion, Practical

 Mexborough, Sheffield & South Yorkshire Navigation, South Yorkshire, S640EU

 Lock keepers have been a fixture on Britain’s canals for hundreds of years and are one of the oldest traditions of the waterways.
 As ‘the face of the waterway’, modern-day volunteer lock keepers play an integral part in the visitor experience.
 Their role is to provide a polite and friendly welcome to waterway visitors, assisting boaters through the locks and helping to maintain the area.

 It’s a perfect opportunity for those who enjoy working in the outdoors and are perhaps looking for something different to do and want to help support the Canal & River Trust.
 The key qualities we’re looking for are enthusiasm and a willingness to learn.

 Anyone can join as long as you are over the age of 18 and can aim to be available for at a least a day a week.
 Following appropriate selection, training and induction sessions we expect the role to commence fully around April.

 Whether it’s helping a boat through the lock, talking to customers, litter picking or undertaking vegetation works, it can really make a great difference to a visitor’s appreciation of the waterways.

 It's a great way to meet other local volunteers, learn new skills, and hear about other volunteering opportunities if you fancy getting more involved.

-Please be aware not all applications will be placed due to the high volumes of demand.
+Please be aware that we will not be able to place all applciatants due to high levels of demand.